ashleydavis/rfsd-web-page-eleventy/src/faq.md

 ## How much is early access?

-Early access is set set at the discounted price of $27 AUD (aprrox $18 USD).
-That's a massive discount off the final price for getting onboard early in the book's development.
+Early access is currently set at the discounted price of $27 AUD (aprrox $18 USD).
+The discount reflects that there are still some revisions to be made.

 ## How much will the completed book be?